chaodonghu/myplanet_girlguidescanada/README.md

 # MyPlanet x Girl Guides Canada Twitter Watson Tone Analyzer App

+An application developed for Girl Guides Canada to gather and analyze public sentiment about organizational changes.
+The tool filters real-time Twitter data based on keywords, hashtags, or handles, using IBM's Watson Tone Analyzer API to assess emotions in tweets.

 ## Team Members
 * Dong Hu
 * Harrison Meinert-Rita